JosePedroDias/ldjam56/README.md

 ## TODO

-- pause
 - title screen with level choice
 - score and high scores
 - (infrequent but wrong) pills above moving pills should fall too
-- twist from original game?
+- twist from original game? (actually there's an accidental difference: lines match mid-air)
 - falling due to gravity could be faster?
 - (nice to have) overlay buttons for mobile?
 - (nice to have) broken pills should get to be round